DavidCoderror/Project-3-LaCite-/README.md

 Team 1 (Page D'accueil):

-David (Gaylord Of The Cock Rings) :
+David (Gaylord Of The Cock Rings) : Worked on the setup and respnsivness of the page acceuil

 Noah (Short King
                   CaseOh) :